 What is the scope of your research?
 What questions are you trying to answer?

-:
+Reid Jockisch: The aim of this retrospective case study was to validate the accuracy of the use of protractors in a virtual reality environment.
+This was a blinded study in which the surgeon’s placement in VR was compared to the actual positioning used in surgery.

 What are the most recent developments in your field of research?